bugsbugsbux/jjj/understanding-j.md

 ## String Representation and Unicode:

+Note: For this section to display properly a font with support for emoji needs to be used.
+If in the terminal J does not accept input of non-ASCII characters start it with the `-noel` parameter.

 J's default **string type**, "**literal**", treats 8 bits (1 byte) as an atom.
 This works well for the first 128 ASCII characters, which are equivalent to their UTF-8 representation and only need a single byte to